go-leap/str/readme.md

 	// Has aliases `strings.Contains` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
 	Has = strings.Contains

+	// IdxB aliases `strings.IndexByte` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
+	IdxB = strings.IndexByte

-	// Idx aliases `strings.IndexRune` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
+	// IdxR aliases `strings.IndexRune` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
-	Idx = strings.IndexRune
+	IdxR = strings.IndexRune

 	// Int aliases `strconv.Itoa` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strconv` import.
 	Int = strconv.Itoa

 	// Join aliases `strings.Join` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
 	Join = strings.Join

+	// LastB aliases `strings.LastIndexByte` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
+	LastB = strings.LastIndexByte

 	// Last aliases `strings.LastIndex` — merely a handy short-hand during rapid iteration in non-critical code-paths that already do import `ustr` to not have to repeatedly pull in and out the extra `strings` import.
 	Last = strings.LastIndex